MarcMeinhardt/stories/prologue.md

 " Copy.
 Over. " Another said.
 " Copy, Launch Conductor.
 Over " a third repeated.
 " You are go for launch.
 Over. " the conductor responded.
-" Receiced.
+" Received.
 Over.
 Thank you Launch Conductor " thanked the first pilot.
-" Well receiced.
+" Well received.
 Over.  " the second said.
-" Receiced.
+" Received.
 Over.
 Let's light this candle.
 Over.  " answered the third.

 And as the rose evening sky started to set and as the engines started ignition, the flames and sparks illuminated the empty platform.